 Gracie and Rachel are a study in duality: light and dark, classical training with a pop sensibility, Californians in New York.
-Their music pits anxiety and tension against an almost serene self-assurance on their self-titled debut, and their live show is equal parts fierce drama and delicate intimacy.
+On their debut full-length, Gracie and Rachel pit anxiety and tension against an almost serene self-assurance.
+The duo announced the album in April via NPR alongside the introspective video for “Only A Child.”

 Invasion Group, Ltd